Stacia Saint Owens

 "Inspired and charmingly insightful yarns about a city we think we all know so well until a writer like Saint Owens comes along and captures it through a refreshingly sharp, new lens."

----- George Hickenlooper, director and screenwriter, “Factory Girl”; Emmy Award-winner, “Hearts of Darkness: A Filmmaker’s Apocalypse.”
+---- George Hickenlooper, director and screenwriter, “Factory Girl”; "Casino Jack"; "Mayor of the Sunset Strip"; Emmy Award-winner, “Hearts of Darkness: A Filmmaker’s Apocalypse.”

 “Animated by characters infected with the clawing hunger of the Hollywood dream machine, Stacia Saint Owens’ Auto-Erotica hums with surprise and revelation.
 At turns horrifying, poignant, and hilarious, these thirteen keenly observed stories pull off the amazing feat of rendering a world we recognize but have never quite seen before, populated by Saint Owens’ living, breathing, struggling and striving, fully human and fully realized characters.”